ForeignOx/notes/Mathematics/Dynamics/Newton's Second Law of Motion.md

-The rate of change of [[Momentum|momentum]] of a body is directly proportional to the resultant force acting upon it This implies that the [[Acceleration|acceleration]] of an object depends on the [[Mass|mass]] of the object and the amount of force applied
+zThe rate of change of [[Momentum|momentum]] of a body is directly proportional to the resultant force acting upon it This implies that the [[Acceleration|acceleration]] of an object depends on the [[Mass|mass]] of the object and the amount of force applied
 For constant mass, this implies $F=ma=m\dot{v}=m\ddot{x}$ In SI, we define the rate of change of momentum as equal to the force expressed in $\pu{ N }$, so